Historical Milestones

 You’ll experience the breakthrough.
 Then you add one hidden layer.
 Same data, same training loop.
 Suddenly: 100% accuracy.
 Loss collapses to zero.
 You didn’t just read about how depth unlocks non-linear representations — you watched your two-layer network solve what your one-layer network couldn’t.
 That’s lived experience, not summary.

 You’ll build something real.
 By Milestone 04 you’re done with toy demos.
-You’re streaming 50,000 natural images through your DataLoader, extracting features with your convolutional layers, and pushing past 70% top-1 accuracy on CIFAR-10 — using a network you wrote line by line, on a framework you wrote module by module.
+You’re training a LeNet-style CNN on TinyDigits, extracting spatial features with your convolutional layers, and optionally scaling the same code path to CIFAR-10 — using a network you wrote line by line, on a framework you wrote module by module.

 How to Use Milestones